-6.3 Two models of satisfaction
+6.3 Two conceptions of satisfaction

-The early debate on liberalism versus welfarism and the recent literature on happiness suggest that two normative models of how to make use of subjective data compete.
+The early debate on liberalism versus welfarism and the recent literature on happiness suggest that two normative conceptions of how to make use of subjective data compete.

-One is inspired by Bentham and Edgeworth and exerts a strong influence on the happiness literature.
-It views utility primarily as an affect characterized by two quantities, duration and level, the latter being measured on a numerical scale with negative values for unpleasant affects and positive values for pleasant ones.
+The welfarist conception, inspired by Bentham and Edgeworth, predominates in the happiness literature, even when it is not explicitly or fully endorsed.
+In its hedonic version, it views utility primarily as an affect characterized by two quantities, duration and level, the latter being measured on a numerical scale with negative values for unpleasant affects and positive values for pleasant ones.
 As positive and negative affects can coexist during the same short episode, the instantaneous utility level is conceived as a net balance sheet.
 Assuming separability over time, total utility can be computed as the integral of instantaneous utility over time.
 As already mentioned, individuals do not recall this integral efficiently and moreover they are often mistaken about what generates positive and negative affects, so that their preferences and decisions fail to maximize their "true" utility.
 For instance, they think that a new car will make them happy but after a couple of weeks their utility increment dwindles.
 They think that working extra hours and earning extra money will make them happy, but their impoverished family relationships turn out to have a much more lasting effect on their utility.
 If one wants to maximize national happiness, one will then have to conceive policies which will possibly curb the satisfaction of people's preferences in order to promote their true happiness.
 Hedonic adaptation, however, suggests that psychological interventions may be more efficient than most changes in objective life conditions.
-Research in a happiness drug without negative side effects might even be a more urgent priority than anything else.40
+In this perspective, research in a happiness drug without negative side effects might even be a more urgent priority than anything else.59